 Use this technique wisely and watch your open rates soar.

-The purpose segmentation is to provide relevant content to a certain group of people.
+The purpose of segmentation is to provide relevant content to a certain group of people.

 Many small-business owners and entrepreneurs, understandable, have absolutely no idea about this concept.